Visual schema

 - Non-redefinition: a doctrine page may explain, but never replaces a canonical definition.

 - Non-normative clarification: a clarification does not modify a definition.
-It specifies a usage or an interpretation risk.
+It specifies a usage or an interpretive risk.

 - Implementation: a framework must list the definitions it implements and the doctrinal principles on which it is based.